Tag: One-pot

 Notes:

 *For this particular recipe I used India Gate basmati rice.
-The German Ja brand of Langkorn parboiled reis complements this dish very well.
+The German Ja brand of Langkorn Parboiled Rice complements this dish very well.
 It is great even without mint and bay leaf.
 Only a quick 4-5 whistles are required.
-Tat brand Turkish origin rice takes approx 3 whistles until nice and fluffy.
+Also, Tat brand Turkish origin rice takes approx 3 whistles until nice and fluffy.

 Hoping to know some of my frequent visitors 😊.
 Thank you for dropping by Delicious Sweet Aroma.
-Also, do not forget to check for updates on my Facebook page here πŸ‘‰ ‘Delicious Sweet Aroma‘.
+Additionally, do not forget to check for updates on my YouTube here 👉 ‘Delicious Sweet Aroma‘.

 Read More